Ethical City Guides: Vancouver

 9. Old Faithful - A popular and aesthetically pleasing general store in Gastown, selling a gorgeous selection of slow home goods.

-11. Charlie & Lee - Another one I didn't have time to check out in person, but I've heard wonderful things about their generous selection of slow fashion brands, including Ozma of California, Lloyd, First Rite, and Bare Knitwear.
+11. Charlie & Lee - A store I didn't have time to check out in person, but I've heard wonderful things about their generous selection of slow fashion brands, including Ozma of California, Lloyd, First Rite, and Bare Knitwear.

 Tea & Coffee:

-La Forete - A breathtaking new coffee shop in Burnaby, just outside Vancouver.
-I've never been in a cafe like that before -- it looks like it might have used to be a large industrial garage, but they've transformed it into an airy, sunlit space bursting with foliage and lots of seating.
+La Forete - A breathtaking coffee shop in Burnaby, just outside Vancouver.
+What looks like it used to be a large industrial garage, has been brilliantly transformed it into an airy, sunlit space bursting with foliage and lots of seating.
 They also sell a variety of baked goods (including my hubby's favourite, tiramisu in cute little jars).

 Matchstick - The coffee shop I have to visit every on every trip, because their London Fog tastes just like my favourite one made in Calgary at Monogram (it's a really unique way of making it).
 They have three beautiful locations in Vancouver.